biopython/biopython.github.io/wiki/SeqIO.md

 ```

 For the related situation where you just want the first record (and are
-happy to ignore any subsequent records), you can use the iterator's
+happy to ignore any subsequent records), you can use the built-in python
-`next()` function:
+function `next`:

 ``` python
 from Bio import SeqIO